quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 included in this file are assumed to be used in qlog's "trace" containers, where the trace's "protocol_type" field MUST be set to "QUIC_HTTP3".

-This document is based on draft-19 of the QUIC and HTTP/3 I-Ds.
-TODO: add ref
+This document is based on draft-20 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP].

 This document uses the ["TypeScript" language](https://www.typescriptlang.org/) to describe its schema in.
 We use TypeScript because it is less verbose than